Weller Academic Building, Third Floor

 Since 2007, Dr. Kumar has been actively engaged in developing the biotechnology/biology major at Becker College.
 He took the initiative of obtaining major research equipment from Harvard and Tufts University.
 He organized a meeting with academic deans, and also invited a visiting faculty team from the College of the Holy Cross to find course unification in the development of the chemistry curriculum.
 With the help of Dr. James Stone, Dr. Kumar registered Becker College on an NIH eRA account so natural science faculty can submit grants to NIH for college development funding programs and research programs.
 Dr. Kumar also continues his efforts to submit a $500,000 R15 grant to NIH for the establishment of a research facility at Becker College.

+Dr. Kumar is an internationally recognized scientist and has published research in several scientific journals.
+He has succeeded in making insulin-producing cells, using adult human skin fibroblasts, an important discovery in the fight against diabetes.
 Dr. Kumar has presented his work at several conferences, including the National Science Foundation Conference held in Massachusetts in 2007 and the Gordon Research Conference in Maine in 2010.
-Dr. Kumar had his work published in IOVS and in the Journal of Cellular Biochemistry.
+Dr. Kumar's work has been published in IOVS and in the Journal of Cellular Biochemistry.

 Dr. Kumar’s future goals are to advance specialized technical skills to Becker College nursing and veterinary science students in the areas of biotechnology and eye research, for the purpose of expanding their job opportunities, and to continue to promote research at the College.